We love talking therapies. A successful course of therapy can and should be life changing.

 Psychotherapists tend to train for longer and as a result often work with more complex clients or those who want to have long term therapy (a year or more).
 However, many counsellors also work with complicated cases and work in depth as well.

-One of the most important aspects of starting therapy or counselling is choosing the right person to work with as you will need to place your trust in them.
+One of the most important aspects of starting therapy or private counselling services is choosing the right person to work with as you will need to place your trust in them.

 In order for you to feel comfortable enough to talk about difficult things, you need to find someone you feel safe with.
 But how do you know who is the right person is?